arXiv/arxiv-auth/arxiv-auth/README-accounts.md

 Set the username, password, and database to whatever you're using.
 If the DB structure does not already exist, you will need to be able to create tables.
 Conventional read/write access should be sufficient.

-## Need to reinstall arxiv-auth
-If you are doing local development and make a change to arxiv-auth and want have that change in `accounts` you will need to reinstall `arxiv-auth` by running `poetry install`.
-Flask's auto-restart of the service in debug mod will not pick up changes to `arxiv-auth`.

-## TODO
-- Password reset in ``arxiv.users.legacy.accounts`` and in the accounts service.
-- Investigate the state of the accounts user registration and clean up, test and document if useful.

 ## Generating auth tokens